salahaddiniayyubi/Post_Complaint_Index/README.md

   Calculates the difference between expected and actual complaint shares, classifying operators as "Yüksək" (High), "Qənaətbəxş" (Satisfactory), or "Zəif" (Poor) based on their complaint index.

 - **Professional Visualizations:**
-  Generates log-log scatter plots comparing expected vs. actual complaint shares, with intuitive color and size coding for operator performance and complaint volume.
+  Generates scatter plots (in log scale) comparing expected vs. actual complaint shares, with intuitive color and size coding for operator performance and complaint volume.

 - **Customizable & Extensible:**
   Easily adapt thresholds, visual styles, and data sources for different regulatory environments or reporting requirements.